vicflora/vicflora-content/articles/2022-07-14-vicflora-software-upgrade.md

     or Parks and Conservation Reserves and get information about the occurrence status, origin and degree of establishment of a species or infraspecific taxon in those areas.
-We have also replaced the static state distribution maps with interactive map with distribution data from the Australasian Virtual Herbarium (AVH).
+We have also replaced the static state distribution maps with an interactive map with distribution data from the Australasian Virtual Herbarium (AVH).

     Due to performance enhancements in our data processing, we are now also able